83rd Guards Rifle Division: Operation Bagration

 Map of the Vitebsk–Orsha Offensive, June 23–28, 1944.
 Note position of 11th Guards Army northeast of Orsha.

-In April, as part of the preparations for the summer offensive, the 11th Guards Army was removed to the Reserve of the Supreme High Command before being reassigned to the new 3rd Belorussian Front in May.
-On June 3 Sen. Sgt.
-Nikifor Samsonovich Afanasyev was made a Hero of the Soviet Union.
+In April, as part of the preparations for the summer offensive, the 11th Guards Army was removed to the Reserve of the Supreme High Command, before being reassigned to the new 3rd Belorussian Front in May.
+On June 3, Senior Sergeant Nikifor Samsonovich Afanasyev was made a Hero of the Soviet Union.
 He had volunteered as a sniper in May 1942 while serving in the 136th Rifle Regiment of the 97th Rifle Division, based on his experience as a hunter and herder in Siberia.
-Before being wounded and hospitalized on February 23, 1943 he had been officially credited with 202 kills.
-After returning to the now-250th Guards Rifle Regiment he personally trained 17 snipers, some of whom also ran up high scores.
-During an action in April 1944 he destroyed four German firing points in hand-to-hand combat, killing seven and capturing six men before being again severely wounded.
-He was unable to return to the front but continued training snipers in the Far East.
-In 1950 he had his Gold Star revoked for embezzlement of collective farm funds but it was restored in 1970 after he redeemed himself with many years of work as a herd keeper.
+Before being wounded and hospitalized on February 23, 1943, he had been officially credited with 202 kills.

+After returning to the now 250th Guards Rifle Regiment, he personally trained 17 snipers, some of whom also ran up high scores.
+During an action in April 1944, he destroyed four German firing points in hand-to-hand combat, killing seven and capturing six men before being again severely wounded.
+He was unable to return to the front, but continued training snipers in the Far East.
+In 1950, he had his Gold Star revoked for embezzlement of collective farm funds, but it was restored in 1970 after he redeemed himself with many years of work as a herd keeper.
 He retired to Ulan-Ude and died in 1980.

-While in reserve the Army trained intensively in the forests in the Nevel region and received over 20,000 replacements, bringing the 83rd Guards and the rest of its rifle divisions to an average of 7,200 personnel each.
-Beginning on May 25 the Army moved up well behind the front of 3rd Belorussian, followed by a secret move of 300 km on June 12–13 to a sector north of the Dniepr River 30 km northeast of Orsha, replacing elements of 31st Army.
-General Galitskiy screened most of his sector with the 16th Guards Corps while the 8th and 36th Guards Corps concentrated on a narrow sector adjacent to 31st Army.
-On June 22 the 8th Guards Corps was crammed into less than 10 km with 36th Guards Corps and had two heavy tank regiments and two assault gun regiments attached.
-It faced elements of the XXVII Army Corps of German 4th Army, primarily the 78th Assault Division that the division had faced at Karachev.
+While in reserve, the Army trained intensively in the forests of the Nevel region and received over 20,000 replacements, bringing the 83rd Guards and the rest of its rifle divisions to an average of 7,200 personnel each.
+Beginning on May 25, the Army moved up well behind the front of 3rd Belorussian, followed by a secret move of 300 km on June 12–13 to a sector north of the Dniepr River, 30 km northeast of Orsha, replacing elements of 31st Army.
+General Galitskiy screened most of his sector with the 16th Guards Corps, while the 8th and 36th Guards Corps concentrated on a narrow sector adjacent to the 31st Army.
+On June 22, the 8th Guards Corps was crammed into less than 10 km with the 36th Guards Corps and had two heavy tank regiments and two assault gun regiments attached.
+It faced elements of the XXVII Army Corps of the German 4th Army, primarily the 78th Assault Division that the division had faced at Karachev.